remel19/Math-308/README.md

 ```
 $python
 ```
 Which will open the python shell.
 Once in the shell, import the function then pass in values(if necessary) to get the correct output.
-For example: From assginment_1 to check if a number is_prime(x) which takes a parameter and return **True** or **False** use:
+For example: From assginment_1 to check if a number is_prime(x) which takes a parameter and returns **True** or **False** use:

 ```python
 >>> from pa1 import is_prime